zenoss/zendev/README.md

 ### Configure Zenoss.cse to run locally

-There is a script in zendev that disable Auth0, enable local CZ login and set up a zing connector emulator: https://github.com/zenoss/zendev/blob/zendev2/setup_to_run_locally.sh The steps below are the manual way to do this.
+Add your VM IP and hostname to the /etc/hosts.
+After this you will be able to use a script in zendev that disable Auth0, enable local CZ login and set up a zing connector emulator: https://github.com/zenoss/zendev/blob/zendev2/setup_to_run_locally.sh The steps below are the manual way to do this.